-The LCD screen will power down while in any "Operating Mode" (other than the "Shutdown" mode) if there has been no keypad activity for 10 minutes, in order to conserve battery power.
+The LCD screen will power down while in any "Operating Mode" (other than the "Shutdown" mode) if there has been no keypad activity for 10 minutes, to conserve battery power.
 (The LCD screen will power down in 2 minutes with no keypad activity in the "Shutdown" mode).

-You can "wake up" the LCD at anytime by pressing down on the "Single Push Button" for a period of about 2 seconds.
+You can "wake up" the LCD at any time by pressing down on the "Single Push Button" for a period of about 2 seconds.

-I.4 Calibration
+1.4 Calibration